slidedrum/Slides-Bot-Control/README.md

   Look Down ( ---Follow--- / -Share Self-- / ------------- / --A Follow--- )
  - Items surrounded by * mean that it's not in the current version, but coming eventually.
  - When you tell a bot to move to a location, they will no longer follow you.
 You must double tap them to tell them to follow you again, they will never come back untill you do.
 I plan to make some sort of option to have they return to you if you go some distnace away, or if they get attacked.
 That will come eventually.
- - Known bug: bots will have trouble reaching some containers, mostly ones that exist above or below another part of the level.

 ### Important note about how Smart Select works under the hood.
  - This system may seem to be inconsistant or not pick up on things you think you're looking at, here's why:
  - The system checks a sphere arround the point you're looking at, NOT a cone infront of you.
 This allows the system to run faster and perform better.